San Francisco Spring Fair Participation Kit

 - Networking and collaborations.
 Tap into our vibrant creative community by connecting with neighboring makers for potential collaborations, resources, and other exciting opportunities.

 - Potential social features.
-With a thriving following of nearly 300,000 fans and followers online (nearly 200k on Instagram alone), we handpick and feature exceptional makers and participants on our social media.
+With a thriving following of over 300,000 fans and followers online (over 200k on Instagram alone), we handpick and feature exceptional makers and participants on our social media.